WonderfullMorning/DSA210_Project/README.md

 # DSA210_Project
+#Motivation
+#Data source
-Datas are taken from Kaggle
+2 datasets are taken from kaggle
-#
+#Data analysis
+#Findings
+#Limitations
+#What is Next?